For people who want to take control of their own deaths

 Have you made arrangements for your will, your burial or cremation, funeral, etc, after your death?

 There is a requirement that the request for an assisted death be “enduring”.
 That means we need to record more than one request at different times, one of which needs to be written and witnessed by two people who are not beneficiaries in your will or care-givers.
-The waiting period after the written request is at least 10 days, unless there is rapid deterioration in your condition.
+The waiting period after the written request is at least 10 days, unless there is risk that you will die or lose capacity to make decisions before the 10 days.

 What will it be like?

 We will choose a place and time together that works for all of us.
-We will use a needle to put a plastic tube into your vein and then inject 3 medications.
-About one minute after the first medication you will be asleep.
+You have the choice to drink the medication or we will use a needle to put a plastic tube into your vein and then inject 3 medications.
+With the injections, about one minute after the first medication you will be asleep.
 Your heart will stop in about 10 minutes.
+With the oral medication, you will fall asleep within about 10 minutes and stop breathing in less than one hour.
+We need to be nearby to give the medication by injection if the oral mediation takes longer.

 Please call 604-620-9334 to leave a message or email firstname.lastname@example.org to set up an appointment for a consultation.